Skip to main content

 Student Impressions

 Howard Chen, Ph.D.
-Candidate: "My graduate school experience thus far at Northwestern has been extremely pleasant.
+2022: "My graduate school experience thus far at Northwestern has been extremely pleasant.
 I have been constantly challenged and provoked to think of new research ideas.
 Specifically, the EPS department encourages their graduate students to rise beyond their daily comfort zones.
 For instance, it is required that each of us conduct a secondary research project outside of our primary research topic.
 This requirement fosters out-of-the-box thinking and helps us navigate and clarify our research directions.
 As my research topic resides at the intersection between Earth, planetary science, and astrophysics, I highly benefited from the wide array of departments/center such as CIERA and ISEN associated with EPS.
 For example, the existence of Center for Interdisciplinary Exploration & Research in Astrophysics (CIERA) offers a host of opportunities for collaborative projects between astronomy and geosciences.
 These various initiatives represent the sort of attitude towards scientific research that EPS and Northwestern as a whole stand for.
 During my time here thus far, I have worked closely with my mentor, who has provided me with the resources and freedom to craft research projects aligned to my interests in answering the big questions such as "where do we come from?", "where are we going?", and "what else is out there?".
 The faculty, students, and staff are all very helpful, supportive, and approachable and make me feel like I am an integral part of the community.
 In summary, I believe that Northwestern and EPS have provided me with the perfect environment that will nurture me into a creative, knowledgeable, and independent researcher."

 Jamie McFarlin, Ph.D.
 2019"Working on my PhD in the Earth and Planetary Sciences department at Northwestern University has been such a rewarding experience.
 The department challenges students to be independent, creative researchers and supports their growth in this role.
 There are diverse opportunities to develop skills in science writing, public outreach, teaching and field geology, along with encouragement to learn analytical tools inside and out of your primary research area of interest.
 I have loved that my PhD experience has allowed me to bridge across lab groups to learn and utilize skills in paleoecology and organic geochemistry, access amazing analytical facilities regularly, and work with advisors that are thoroughly invested in the success of all my dissertation work."